aiman-al-masoud/deixiscript/minimalist-rewrite.md

 ADVANTAGES OF NOT TREATING CONCEPTS LIKE INDIVIDUALS??

-- an id doesn't exist if it's not in the WM, whereas concept should always exist but this may provoke other problems??
+- isMatch() problem: an id should't exist if it's not in the WM, whereas concept should always exist.
+But this may provoke other problems??

-- stallion/horse problem:
+- stallion/horse isMatch() problem:
 	checking for isMatch() with:

 	gen=the man rides the stallion
 	spec=the man rides the horse
 	kb=stallion is a horse

-	should be false but it is true
+	should yield false but instead it yields true

 	because spec has the effect of man concept rides on stallion (which is a horse) concept